attowatt/i2c2midi/README.md

 It receives I2C messages from Teletype and converts them to MIDI notes, MIDI CC messages and other MIDI messages to control external devices like synths and effects.
 It receives MIDI CC and note message from external MIDI controllers and stores the values internally.
 These values can then be requested at any time by Teletype via I2C.

-- MIDI out via TRS (Type A) and USB
+- MIDI *out* via TRS & USB
-- MIDI in via USB Host
+- MIDI *in* via USB (i2c2midi acts as USB host)
-- handles MIDI note off messages automatically
-- settable note duration per note
+- handles MIDI note off messages automatically (settable note duration per note)
 - 8 voice polyphony per MIDI channel
 - 16 MIDI channels simultaneously
 - 2 HP, 42 mm depth